webiik/components/src/Webiik/Error/README.md

 ```
 > Note: Please keep on mind that [PHP error constant][3] (eg. E_NOTICE) and [PSR-3 log level][4] (eg. notice) are two different things and there is no equal between them.

-#### Set custom log level
+#### Set Custom Log Level
-You can set that some PHP error constants and types will be logged with specific PSR-3 log level.
+You can set that some of PHP errors will be logged with specific PSR-3 log level.
 ```php
 setErrLogLevel(array $assocArr): void
 ```